MITgcm/MITgcm/doc/phys_pkgs/iceplume.rst

 vary between 0.07-0.16 along a continuum from forced jets to buoyant plumes (Kaminski et al. 2005).
 Proglacial plumes are buoyancy dominated, and so values in the upper half of this range may be appropriate.

-The logical parameter useInputPtracers, in conjunction with pkg/ptracers, marks the subglacial runoff with a passive tracer.
+The logical parameter useInputPtracers, in conjunction with pkg/ptracers, add a quantity of ptracer to the plume output, corresponding to the volume of subglacial runoff, requires pkg/ptracers.
 The concentration of this tracer represents the proportion of water in a cell that was originally glacial runoff (e.g. 1 means the cell is filled entirely with subglacial runoff).
 This enables the flow of these waters to be tracked.
 This volume represents only the subglacial discharge, not the total volume of the plume (which is mainly entrained fjord water).
 Whether or not this option is selected, the plume model will transport